skysheng7/AI_bias_in_farming/README.md

     docker compose up
     ```

     Note: To maintain clean and modular code, I've packaged commonly used functions into a local Python package `src/AI_representation_bias_in_farming`.
-This package has been pre-installed in the Docker environment as a dynamic version, meaning you can modify the source code and see changes without reinstallation (sometimes you may need to close the project and reopen it to see changes).
+This package has been pre-installed in the Docker environment.

 8. Watch your terminal output for a unique URL beginning with
 `http://127.0.0.1:8888/lab?token=`.